 Getting started

-Now, after you have Scramble installed, first thing to do is to ensure that all the API routes are added to the docs.
+After you’ve installed Scramble, the first thing to do is to ensure that all the API routes are added to the docs.

 Routes resolution